Russwater RPG Ruleset

 30. Lots Of Actions: Giving a monster 2, 3, or more actions will give it a boss-like quality.
 Be sure to have the variety to back it up.

-32. Metagen: It just keeps healing.
-Recovers 4 HP per round
+32. Mutagen: It just keeps healing.
+Recovers 4 HP per round.

 33. Move Twice: Doubling the normal move rules can make your new monster very formidable, as players will waste time chasing rather than killing.